-While companies are trying to cope up with the quality management principles, process-level improvement is the one that requires continuous efforts.
+While companies are trying to cope up with the quality management principles, process-level improvements is the one that requires continuous efforts.

 The term process improvement itself implies making processes better and efficient with the time.
 It may be due to any change.
 Most importantly, it involves breaking down complex processes into easily manageable workflows.
 It requires organizations to be proactive towards process-level challenges.